aldorperez1/learn-go-pres/content/060-functions/10-func-intro.md

 ---
 ##### Intro
-- Welcome to the Functions in Go lesson
-- Target audience: Experienced developers with no prior knowledge of Go
 - Objectives: Understand the basics of functions in Go and learn best practices
 - Topics covered: Functions, Multiple Return Values, Named Return Values, Variadic Functions, Anonymous Functions & Closures, Recursion, First-class Functions, Higher Order Functions